garylirocks/terraform-demos/logic-app-consumption/README.md

 - Resource group
 - Logic app (multi-tenant consumption plan)
+  - with System assigned managed identity
 - Storage account
   - with a container and blob for testing
 - API connection to the storage account
+  - using Access Key

 ## Manual steps